GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Technical Details
 <!--
-1. In case a publication provides the details below, the technical details section should link to this publication using a sentence like "See the [publication](url-of-publication-best-using-doi) for ...".
+1. In case a publication provides the details mentioned below, the technical details section should link to this publication using a sentence like "See the [publication](url-of-publication-best-using-doi) for ...".
 In this case, the technical details can be omitted.
 2. The technical details section should list all information needed to reproduce the method, including a process overview, employed other methods, and selected parameters.
 3. The technical details section should mention how other methods and their parameters were selected and which alternatives were tried.
 4. The technical details section should for employed machine learning models mention on what kind of data they were trained.